williamDalston/schrodingers-cat-website/content/articles/qc-primer-002.md

 Some scientists suggest quantum effects play a role in biological processes like photosynthesis, bird navigation, and even smell.
 But if superpositions collapse easily, how do biological systems maintain them long enough to be useful?

-**Your body might be using quantum mechanics right now**—and we need to understand measurement to explain how.
+**Your body might be using quantum mechanics right now** and we need to understand measurement to explain how.

 ### The Nature of Reality